-This year's conference will focus on four key themes: Cross-Sector Collaboration and Making Connections, Use of Data and Emerging Technologies, Funding and Reimbursement for SDoH Initiatives, and Insights into Policy and Legislature and the intersection of the Public / Private sector.
-With three track themes and four pre-conference intensives, our 2.5 days of jam-packed learning and networking will provide attendees the opportunity to:
+This year's virtual conference will focus on four key themes: Cross-Sector Collaboration and Making Connections, Use of Data and Emerging Technologies, Funding and Reimbursement for SDoH Initiatives, and Insights into Policy and Legislature and the intersection of the Public / Private sector.

-We look forward to convening in Nashville in March to continue forging relationships among cross-sector partners to drive effective collaboration to solve for SDoH.
-New this year - virtual attendance for those who are unable to travel to Nashville for the conference.
+We look forward to convening virtually in June to continue forging relationships among cross-sector partners to drive effective collaboration to solve for SDoH.

 Medicaid, Medicare and Commercial Health Plans

 Chief Medical Officers and Chief Clinical Officers from Medicaid, Medicare and Commercial Health Plans, as well as mid- to senior-level professionals with responsibilities in Care/Case Management, Population Health, Quality Improvement, Health & Wellness and Complex Populations.